A Singapore Government Agency Website How to identify

 WBG Session – Financing Resilient Cities: Lessons from the World Bank

-Led by World Bank Group
+Led by World Bank Group (WBG)

 Financing Resilient Cities: Lessons from the World Bank will explore practical approaches to bridging the urban infrastructure financing gap and strengthening city resilience.
 Drawing on World Bank expertise and global operations in East Asia, the Pacific, and South Asia, the session will highlight innovative financing solutions, climate adaptation strategies, and institutional approaches that enable cities to build resilient and sustainable urban systems.